 Folio 2 | The Found Patterns Collection

 Patterns created by nature challenge the best of painters both in visual structure and artistry.
 The human touch creates patterns as well.
 Sometimes it is a direct creation of patterns, and this is easy to identify; at other times it is the result of interfering with nature, which is harder to discern.

 Folio 3 | The Glow Collection

 Below me was a reddish-orange view with white sprays on it; surface, depth, and bottom were hard to distinguish from each other.
 A mysterious glow emanated from the bottom and delineated shapes, of what I did not understand.

 Folio 4 | The Fields of Color Collection

 The Great Salt Lake ecosystem, with high salinity and other mineral deposits, creates a great range of hues through evaporation.
-The natural process of evaporation is then parceled out and controlled for production of specific minerals; and the result is the fields of color.
+The natural process of evaporation is then parceled out and controlled for the production of specific minerals, and the result is the fields of color.